glowkeeper/P3D/docs/labs/week7Session12024.md

-# Week 7, Session 1 - AI in Games
+# Week 7, Session 1 - Artifical Intelligence (AI) in Games

 This session aims to introduce you to the use of AI in games.

 ![AI in Games](./images/aiGames.jpg)

+## AI

 Games use AI in many ways.
 AI can help create intelligent characters, perform procedural generation of levels, achieve game player modelling, perform texture upscaling, conduct cheat detection, and do natural language processing (NLP) for text-to-speech applications.
 And more besides.
-Below is a discussion of such uses.

-## AI

 Since its inception in the 1950s, AI has delineated into two schools:

-1. Symbolic AI, whereby an algorithm searches through a series of states to solve a specific problem
+1. Symbolic AI, whereby an algorithm searches through a series of states to solve a specific problem.
+Game AI is a subset of Symbolic AI
 2. Machine Learning, whereby a solution is sought by searching through existing data about a given problem.
 The system _learns_ the optimal solution through subsequent iterative passes through the data

 Machine learning has subsequently evolved into two distinct disciplines: